ClaudioESSilva/claudioessilva.github.io/content/post/2020-02-21-t-sql-copy-paste-pattern-increasing-a-performance-problem.md

 As said in my title and initial disclaimer, this smells like a copy &amp; paste pattern.
 Maybe something similar to:

-<blockquote>Client: "Hey can we have another validation for a different value?"
+> Client: "Hey can we have another validation for a different value?"
 Dev: "Sure, it's pretty easy to do so"
 Also Dev: *copy &amp; paste existing OR EXISTS () change parameter, commit to source control and push it into QA test (with few data) and it's good to go into PROD.*
 Client: "Thanks it's working just a little bit slower but today things are slower in general"